Step 1: Book an appointment with PUSPAKOM

 *Email sample from Loanstreet

-In short lah kan, you can just settle renewing your road tax & car insurance/motorcycle insurance at just one go.
-Admin guarantee that it’ll be quick and easy as it’ll just take 5 minutes.
+In short lah kan, you can renew your car insurance/motorcycle insurance online but must go through JPJ for road tax renewal on PUSPAKOM inspected vehicles.
+Admin guarantees that it’ll be quick and easy as it’ll just take 5 minutes.
 Have fun renewing!

 - Boss, How Much Does It Cost to Get a Car/Motorcycle Licence?